Dubai Islamic Bank Pakistan

 In practice, the fixed-return models, in particular Murabaha model, were Banking Pk’s favorites, as they bear results most similar to the interest-based finance models.
 Assets managed under these products far exceed those in “profit-loss-sharing modes” such as mudarabah and musharakah.

 The Vision of Bank Islamic is to be recognized as the leading Authentic Islamic Bank.

-The Mission of Bank Islamic is to create value for our stakeholders by offering Authentic, Sharia Compliant and technologically advanced product and services.
+The Mission of Bank Islamic is to create value for our stakeholders by offering Authentic, Sharia Compliant, and technologically advanced products and services.
 We understand ourselves through:

 - Understanding our client’s needs

 - Fast, efficient and seamless delivery of the solution.
 As a growing institution, the foundation for our performance lies in our human capital and Bank Islamic remains committed to becoming an employer of choice, attracting and developing talent in a clear and performance-driven culture.